Getting the Best Care

 This program is new and different because it uses the Internet to connect teens with mentors.
 The iPeer2Peer program makes learning to take of yourself easier for young people with IBD.
 This will make living with IBD easier for teens and may reduce costs to the healthcare system.

-To learn about the completed research projects that we have supported, click here.
+To learn about the completed research projects that we have supported in 2016, click here.